 Lakes as net sources of OC additionally have important implications for landscape cycling of OC.
 When respiration exceeds burial, this excess OC exits the lake and provides OC inputs to other landscape features such as streams or lakes.
 As such, warming-induced increases in respiration could increase exports to other aquatic systems across the landscape.
-Allochthonous loads already appear to be the dominant forcing of OC budgets in most lakes, so lakes may experience increases in both allochthony and autochthony under climate warming.
-Further, the turnover rate of autochthonous OC in lakes is faster than for allochthonous OC (based on respective respiration parameters).
+Allochthonous loads already appear to be the dominant forcing of OC budgets in northern temperate lakes, which may experience increases in both allochthony and autochthony under climate warming.
+Further, the turnover rate of autochthonous OC in lakes is faster than for allochthonous OC (Attermeyer et al. 2010, and based on respective respiration parameters).
 As such, increases in lake productivity could rapidly increase allochthonous inputs to other lakes.

 On-going research needs and future implications

-Although we believe this work is an important advance in terms of understanding the fates of OC across aquatic ecosystems and landscapes, we also encountered constraints associated with current data availability.
+Our work is an important advance in terms of understanding the fates of OC across aquatic ecosystems and landscapes.
+However, we did encounter constraints associated with current data availability.
 If necessary data were collected for a larger number of lakes spanning wider environmental gradients (e.g., climate, watershed conditions), contributions of lakes to landscape carbon cycles based on net lake function could be estimated at broad spatial scales.
 Particularly necessary are high-frequency measurements of inflow DOC concentration.
-These data were among the most infrequently collected among lakes we considered for this study, yet without them, examining whole-lake OC budgets is prohibitively difficult.
+These data were among the least frequently collected among lakes we considered for this study, yet without them, examining whole-lake OC budgets is prohibitively difficult.
 Our study generally used data collected at weekly or bi-weekly intervals; although data collection may be expensive and logistically challenging, the increasing availability of automated, high-frequency sensor equipment may alleviate long-term costs associated with sensor deployment and manual data retrieval (e.g., Porter et al. 2009).
-In addition, relatively little is currently known about POC budgets despite their key interactions with DOC (Einsele et al. 2001); we need more POC observational data for incorporation into dynamical models of OC, particularly inflow data for estimating POCalloch.
+In addition, relatively little is currently known about POC budgets despite their key interactions with DOC (Einsele et al. 2001); we need more POC observational data for incorporation into dynamical models of OC, particularly in inflows for estimating POCalloch.
 Such studies would help constrain POC parameters and improve estimates of the fates of POC within overall OC budgets.
 Related, although burial is in many cases a relatively small OC flux in lake ecosystems, burial may be underestimated if large precipitation events are not included in meteorological observations and/or inflow volumes.
 Our model demonstrated responses to precipitation events when we had corresponding weather and inflow data, but we assumed no precipitation and linear changes in inflow volume (and DOC concentration) between observation points.
 Given the demonstrated importance of allochthony in lake OC budgets, the ability to characterize responses to large, infrequent precipitation events is therefore critical.
 Although future precipitation projections are variable within and across regions, wet years increase DOCalloch inputs to lakes at regional scales (Rose et al. 2016).

-In conclusion, a key management implication of our study is the need for more observational data, particularly pertaining to surface water DOC concentrations, POC cycling and burial rates.
+Thus, a key implication of our study is the need for more observational data, particularly pertaining to surface water DOC concentrations, POC cycling, and burial rates.
 Lake resource managers should be aware of the importance of allochthonous inputs derived from watershed sources in lake OC budgets; allochthony exceeded autochthony in 4 of the 5 lakes in this study.
 Allochthony not only strongly influences net ecosystem productivity, but also may increase as connected lakes and streams receive relatively labile autochthonous OC from upstream systems.
 Lakes have become increasingly productive under recent climate warming (Kraemer et al. 2016); this increases autochthony as well as the OC source capacity of lakes.
 As climates continue to warm, we would therefore expect lakes to become larger sources of OC over time.

 ACKNOWLEDGMENTS